bonfire-networks/bonfire_common/README.md

-# Bonfire:Common
+# Bonfire.Common

-An library for [Bonfire](https://bonfire.cafe/) that contains:
+`Bonfire.Common` is an extension for [Bonfire](https://bonfire.cafe/) that contains:

-- Utils
-- Common Functions
+- Many common functions in `Bonfire.Common.Utils`
+- Path and URL generators in `Bonfire.Common.URIs`
+- Date and time helpers in `Bonfire.Common.DateTimes`
 - Etc

 ## Handy commands